blackfalcon/git-submodule/readme.md

 In this example you will see a new directory, `libsass/`.
 The entire project has been cloned into your local repo for the same of development and it has it's whole git history with it.

+Looking at the example project, what you will see when you push this to Github is that the reference library is NOT in your repo.
+There is simply a reference to that repo.

+Looking at the [commit history](https://github.com/blackfalcon/git-submodule/commit/6b604b7413eccf24af203007b0cdd8889363d098) for this repo, you will see a new dot file called `.gitmodules` added.
+This is a configuration to the library I included.

+The next thing to notice is the libsass directory is simply a reference to the the commit on the library's repo.

+### Update your project

+Then when you are ready to update your submodule, it's really easy

+`$ git submodule foreach git pull origin master`